Here’s a common myth about CRM: only certain kinds of businesses need one.

 The CRM can even improve personalization at the digital level.
 The tools provided by a CRM can be harnessed to initiate digital transformation and scale operations to the demands of the customers.
 That translates to faster banking, better mobile and Web experiences, and happier customers overall.

 Perhaps the biggest challenge for banks looking to adopt CRM is the concern about data security and controlled access.
 The good news is, CRM providers are aware of these concerns and have instituted security measures to address them.

 In the past, most banks would have defaulted to an on-premises solution out of fear of security gaps, however, now is the age of the Cloud, and CRM security has been beefed up to meet the challenge.

 CRM systems offer granular, role-based permissions for security and access.
 These roles can be set by the CRM administrator to ensure only specific parties can access certain pieces of information.
 Permissions can be applied to individuals or entire teams.

-Encrypted transmissions, data center backups, and session times outs are just a few of the ways CRM companies ensure the security of Cloud data.
+Encrypted transmissions, data center backups, and session time outs are just a few of the ways CRM companies ensure the security of Cloud data.
 It’s important to have a conversation with the CRM provider to understand the security features of their specific solution.

 Another challenge with CRM for banks is the integration of a CRM with existing systems.
 While aligning the CRM to your other systems streamlines data management, it can also become highly complex (and expensive) if you’re trying to combine two tools that weren’t built to work together.
 The best way to sidestep integration challenges is to be upfront about your existing solutions, ask the provider about integration options, and find out how those integrations may affect your final costs.